Laravel-Lang/publisher/README.md

 ## Copyright and License

 Lang Publisher for [caouecs/Laravel-lang](https://github.com/caouecs/Laravel-lang) package was written by Andrey Helldar for the Laravel framework 5.4 or above, and is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Translation

-Translations of text and comment by Google Translate.
-Help with translation +1 in karma :)